 - Stress test.
 A stress test determines if a sprained ankle needs surgery.
 A doctor will place pressure on the ankle and take an X-ray.
-If the joint opens up, this indicates a Grade III tear that would need to be repaired.
+If the joint opens up, this indicates a grade 3 tear that may need to be repaired.

 - CT scan.
 A CT scan provides more detailed images by taking multiple cross-sectional pictures of the ankle.

 - MRI scan.
 An MRI scan uses a magnetic field and radio waves to show the bones and surrounding tissue.
 It can help the doctor find fractures that don’t show up on X-rays.
 It can also see tears in the ligaments.